 How to develop an Identity and Access Management strategy

-A successful IAM strategy requires aligning goals to your broader business objectives.
-A best practice approach typically includes the following steps:
+A successful IAM strategy requires aligning goals with your broader business objectives.
+Intragen’s expert-led approach typically includes the following steps:

-- Assess current state: Evaluate your existing identity processes, technologies, and controls.
+- Assess current state: We evaluate your existing identity processes, technologies, and controls.
 A structured Maturity Assessment can help identify gaps, risks, and opportunities for improvement.

-- Define objectives and governance: Establish clear business and security outcomes for IAM and define a clear governance structure with roles and responsibilities for oversight and decision-making.
+- Define objectives and governance: We help establish clear business and security outcomes for IAM and define a clear governance structure with roles and responsibilities for oversight and decision-making.

-- Follow a best practice IAM framework for rapid time-to-value: Leverage a proven, best-practice IAM framework to accelerate implementation and maximise return on investment.
-Intragen provides structured models tailored to your environment, helping you align IAM capabilities with business priorities, streamline deployment, and achieve measurable outcomes quickly.
+- Leverage a best-practice IAM framework: We utilise proven, best-practice IAM frameworks to accelerate implementation and maximise return on investment.
+Intragen’s tailored models align IAM capabilities with business priorities, streamline deployment, and achieve measurable outcomes quickly.

-- Select the right technology and partner: Choose IAM solutions that align with your technical requirements and strategic goals.
-Engaging an experienced IAM partner will accelerate delivery and reduce risk through expert guidance.
-If you'd like to start an IAM strategy conversation, our experts are on hand to assist you.
+- Select the right technology and partner: We guide you in choosing IAM solutions that align with your technical requirements and strategic goals.
+Engaging an experienced IAM partner like Intragen accelerates delivery and reduces risk through expert guidance.

-Plan for change and adoption: IAM impacts users across the organisation.
-Effective change management, stakeholder engagement, and user training are essential to adoption and long-term success.
+- Plan for change and adoption: We understand that IAM impacts users across the organisation.
+Intragen’s approach includes effective change management, stakeholder engagement, and user training to ensure adoption and long-term success.

-- Establish a foundation for continuous improvement: IAM is not a one-time project but an evolving capability.
-As your organisation grows and threat landscapes shift, your IAM strategy must adapt.
-Define clear policies, track performance against key metrics, and build a roadmap that supports ongoing optimisation, scalability, and resilience.
+- Establish continuous improvement: IAM is an evolving capability.
+We help you define clear policies, track performance against key metrics, and build a roadmap that supports ongoing optimisation, scalability, and resilience.

 How to implement Identity and Access Management